< Part 111 | Part 112 | Part 113 >

 Aranea annoys Roxy with talk about black romance to make her more despicable, not going to bother analyzing that part.
 She hints at Brain Ghost Dirk becoming relevant with this line:ARANEA: I cannot have an invisi8le, intangi8le trou8lemaker tiptoeing around trying to sneak this ring off my finger.

 Then, with surprising efficiency, Aranea takes Roxy out of the picture by putting her to sleep.
-This is an economical decision perhaps done because many people currently in the scene care enough about Roxy to want to confront Aranea directly if she were to be killed.
+This is an economical decision perhaps done because many characters currently in the scene care enough about Roxy to want to confront Aranea directly if she were to be killed.

 Roxy being put to sleep transitions us to what may at first seem to be a dream bubble reunion between her and Calliope.